Quoteme/quoteme.github.io/_posts/2022-05-28-what_are_differential_forms.md

 ## My interpretation

-Basically a differential 1-form can be visualized as appending a vector on to each point of our manifold.
+Basically, a differential 1-form can be visualized as appending a vector onto each point of our manifold.
 Because we work with a smooth section, these vectors need to vary "smoothly" from one point to another.
 This means, if we wiggle the point we look at on our manifold just a tiny bit, the vector we have related to this point will also wiggle just a tiny bit.
-Also out corresponding vector cannot take any sharp turns if we do not move our point in sharp turns.
+Also, our corresponding vector cannot take any sharp turns if we do not move our point in sharp turns.